redis/docs/content/integrate/redis-data-integration/data-pipelines/data-pipelines.md

 for each source table, using your own data mapping and key pattern.
 You specify these jobs declaratively with YAML configuration files that require no coding.

 The data tranformation involves two separate stages.
-First, the data ingested by [Debezium](https://debezium.io/) is automatically transformed to a JSON format.
+First, the data ingested during CDC is automatically transformed to a JSON format.
 Then, this JSON data gets passed on to your custom transformation for further processing.

 You can provide a job file for each source table you want to transform, but you